Christian Louboutin’s So Kate 5 inch stiletto heels created quite a stir when they launched in 2013.

-Christian Louboutin’s new So Kate 5 inch stiletto heels have created quite a stir, with the designer’s website even asserting that So Kate is “sure to gather a following just as devoted” as Louboutin’s iconic Pigalle shoes.
+Back then the designer’s website even asserted that So Kate was “sure to gather a following just as devoted” as Louboutin’s iconic Pigalle shoes.

 That’s quite a claim given that Louboutin has himself described the classic, low-cut Pigalle as “the design that encapsulates my career.”

 Fast-forward nearly a decade and Pigalle and So Kate are certainly absolute icons of the Louboutin empire, indeed his two most popular styles.

 So what’s the difference between the Pigalle and So Kate?